 Edelman states “the average American consumer will discuss brands 56 times per week, definitely placing them in the arena of enjoy, advocate and bond.”

-Check your marketing budget: are you investing adequately in social media to leverage the “enjoy, advocate and bond” stage for your business?
-If you’re not, you’re missing a great opportunity…..social media is where the fish are these days!
+Check your marketing budget: are you investing adequately in brand ambassador strategies to leverage the “enjoy, advocate and bond” stage for your business?
+If you’re not, you’re missing a great opportunity…..online hangouts and social media are where the fish are these days!

 Published on: June 13, 2011